Smart metering

 The plan for smarter water meters

-We plan to roll out smart water meters across our region, area by area so we can group businesses together.
+We plan to roll out 40,000 smart water meters across our region by April 2030.

-We’ll look at things like current demand, leakage levels and future growth levels in each area to decide where to go.
+We’ll look at things like current demand, leakage and future growth levels in each area to decide where to install.

-Smart meters can detect leaks on your property.
-If your smart meter has identified a leak, here are some steps you can take to check for it before calling a plumber.
+Smart meters can detect a continuous flow of water on your property, which could signify a leak.
+If your smart meter has identified a potential leak, here are some steps you can take to check for it before calling a plumber.

 Your smart-ready water meter